Rhode Island couple spots black bear battling bird feeder - NewsBreak

 David Kalb, a biologist with the R.I.
 Department of Environmental Management Division of Fish and Wildlife, told WPRI black bears are the only species of bear that are found in the state.

-Kalb said black bears typically venture out around this time, but the bear that destroyed the Jones’ bird feeder is the first reported sighting the DEM has received this year.Black bear brawl in Gatlinburg captured on video
+Kalb said black bears typically venture out around this time, but the bear that destroyed the Jones’ bird feeder is the first reported sighting the DEM has received this year.How to avoid bear conflicts in New York

 “They’re looking for whatever they can find, so that means if you have bird feeders up, they’re going to sit in front of your bird feeders and they’re going to eat every last seed that’s in there until it’s gone,” Kalb explained.